- ECTS credits10

 Students will become familiar with some key debates in contemporary ethics concerning, for example, how we should live, how we should treat others, and what it means to act ethically.
 Central theories in philosophical ethics will be explored through applied topics such as issues surrounding life and death, the environment, and global ethical challenges.
 The course is intended for all students who wish to reflect deeply on these issues and to strengthen their expertise in ethics.

-- knowledge of some central themes in contemporary ethics.
+- An overview of some central themes and debates in contemporary ethics and moral philosophy;

 Recommended Previous Knowledge